rdfostrich/article-swj2020-cobra/content/evaluation.md

 as the benefit of the shared snapshot outweighs the overhead of the delta chains.
-However, for few large versions, the overhead of two delta chains is too large for VQ, and one delta chain is more performant.
+However, for few large versions, the overhead of two delta chains is too large for VQ, and one delta chain performs better.
 In summary, a bidirectional delta chain is most effective for optimizing VM, largely beneficial for DM, and beneficial for VQ (assuming many small versions).